The Victorian Parliamentary Inquiry into the police complaints system has delayed its report

 The Parliamentary Inquiry examining how police complaints about misconduct and corruption are handled in Victoria was due to report this month but this has been delayed after a series of high-profile incidents and scandals have beset Victoria Police’s integrity and internal complaint handling systems this year.

-The Parliamentary IBAC Committee’s Inquiry into the External Oversight and Investigation of Police Corruption and Misconduct in Victoria will now table its report on 23 August 2018.
+The Parliamentary IBAC Committee’s Inquiry into the External Oversight and Investigation of Police Corruption and Misconduct in Victoria will now table its report the week starting 4th September 2018.

 During the public hearings, in February, then Victoria Police Assistant Commissioner Brett Guerin, head of the force’s ethical standards body resigned in disgrace after evidence of his online racist and offensive trolling behaviour was uncovered by Fairfax investigative journalists.
 Mr Guerin had been due to present to the IBAC Committee the morning he resigned.
 His place was taken by Assistant Commissioner Luke Cornelius at the last minute.